stackbuilders/react-native-spotlight-tour/example/README.md

 ```
 yarn pack
 ```
-This will generate a `stackbuilders-react-native-spotlight-tour-<version>\.tgz` file.
+This will generate a `stackbuilders-react-native-spotlight-tour-v0.0.0.tgz` file.
 This will be used by the example as a package.
 Inside the `/example` directory, you could check the `dependencies` section of the `package.json` file to verify this.

 If the library is not referenced, add it with the following command:
 ```
-yarn add ../stackbuilders-react-native-spotlight-tour-<version>\.tgz
+yarn add ../stackbuilders-react-native-spotlight-tour-v0.0.0.tgz
 ```

 Finally, in the `/example` directory, you need to run: